Skip to main content

 Use role separation where possible: verifier checks evidence and records, approver authorizes payout, and the payment operator executes transfer details.
 In a small team, if one person covers multiple steps, require a documented second review before release on exception or reopened cases, with reviewer name, timestamp, and evidence checked.

-For every paid case, keep one complete record package in your system of record: status history, reviewer notes, deciding clause and terms version, signed contract copy, invoice link/file, transaction reference, confirmation sent, and recovery-path note: Add current recovery rule after verification.
+For every paid case, keep one complete record package in your system of record: status history, reviewer notes, deciding clause and terms version, signed contract copy, invoice link/file, transaction reference, confirmation sent, and a recovery-path note for any recovery rule still pending review.
 This keeps approvals defensible and makes reconciliation and dispute handling faster.

 Use this order every time: classify the payee, verify tax and compliance status, then release funds.
 If you change the order, payout math gets unclear, expectations drift, and disputes become more likely.